jelanigb/uc_berkeley_ml_program/module_05/README.md

-# UC Berkeley Professional Certificate in AI/ML: Practical Exercise 1
+# UC Berkeley Professional Certificate in ML + AI: Practical Exercise 1

-[Author]: Jelani Gould-Bailey \
+**Author**: Jelani Gould-Bailey
-[Last updated]: Dec.
-17th, 2025

 ### Overview

-For this exercise we were asked to analaze a dataset related to coupon offers to drivers for nearby businesses such as Bars, Coffee Shops, and Restaurants.
+For this exercise we were asked to analaze a dataset related to coupon offers to drivers for nearby businesses such as Bars, Coffee Shops, and Restaurants, to answer the question “Will a customer accept the coupon?”

 We were asked to analyze the data, create charts, and find patterns.
 The first half of the assignment was guided, the second half was open-ended.

+### Data

+This data is from the UCI Machine Learning Repository and was collected via a survey on Amazon Mechanical Turk.
+The survey describes different driving scenarios, including the destination, current time, weather, and passenger, and then asks people whether they will accept the coupon if they are the driver.
+There are three possible answers people can choose from:

+1. “Right away”
+1. “Later, before the coupon expires”
+1. “No, I do not want the coupon”

+The first two responses are labeled as “Y = 1,” and the third is labeled as “Y = 0.”

+There are five different types of coupons:
+1. Less expensive restaurants (under $20)
+1. coffee houses
+1. carryout and takeaway
+1. bars
+1. more expensive restaurants ($20–$50).

 ### Summary of Findings:
 ### First Half: